 2.1.
-The water oxidizing complex: further details
+The water oxidizing complex: Further details

-In the 2011 structure, Mn(1) has six ligands: three μ_3 -O, one monodentate carboxylate, one bridging carboxylate and one imidazole ligand [32,33].
+In the 2011 structure, Mn(1) has six ligands: three ( $\mu_3$ -O), one monodentate carboxylate, one bridging carboxylate and one imidazole ligand [32,33].
 The ligands around Mn(1) are similar to what is found in manganese ions in manganese catalase enzymes.
-As usual, the coordination number, i.e., the number of nearest neighbors, for Mn(III) or (IV) is 6, and no other ligand could coordinate to it.
-Three μ_3 -O as hard ligands and two carboxylate and one imidazole groups as a borderline ligand could stabilize the oxidation state of (III) or (IV) for the manganese ion.
+As usual, coordination number, i.e., the number of nearest neigbors, for Mn(III) or (IV) is 6, and no other ligand could coordinate to it.
+Three $\mu_3$ -O as hard ligands and two carboxylate and one imidazole groups as a borderline ligand could stabilize oxidation number of (III) or (IV) for the manganese ion.

-The six ligands around Mn(2) are: three μ_3 -O and three bridging COO-.
-These ligands could stabilize the oxidation state of (III) or (IV) for the ion.
+The six ligands around Mn(2) are: three ( $\mu_3$ -O) and three (bridging COO-).
+These ligands could stabilize oxidation state of (III) or (IV) for the ion.
 The ion is coordinated to calcium and two manganese ions with a bridging carboxylate and three oxo groups.
-The six ligands around Mn(3) ion are three μ_3 -O, one μ_2 -O and two bridging COO-.
-Four μ -O as a hard group could stabilize manganese (IV) [50].
-The ligands around Mn(4) are one μ_4 -O, one μ_2 -O, two bridging COO- and two water molecules (H2O).
+The six ligands around Mn(3) ion are three ( $\mu_3$ -O), one ( $\mu_2$ -O) and two bridging COO-.
+Four $\mu$ -O as hard group could stabilize manganese (IV) [50].
+The ligands around Mn(4) are one ( $\mu_4$ -O), one ( $\mu_2$ -O), two (bridging COO-) and two water molecules (H2O).
 These two water molecules are very important and it is suggested that one of them may serve as one of the substrates for water oxidation.
-Regarding these ligands, the oxidation state of (III) or (IV) could be stabilized for Mn(4), but deprotonation of water molecules could be the stabilized oxidation state of (IV) and an even higher oxidation state.
+Regarding these ligands, oxidation number of (III) or (IV) could be stabilized for Mn(4), but deportonation of water molecules could be the stabilized oxidation state of (IV) and even higher oxidation state.